Atmel ARM-based processors: Microcontrollers

 Microcontrollers have internal program memory as well as the conventional internal registers and RAM.
 Microchip ARM MCUs range from the SAM D10 series with as few as 14 pins, to the 144-pin SAM S70 and SAM E70 products.

 The SAM4S, SAM4N, SAM3S, SAM3N, SAM7S (64-pin) families have pin-compatible IC footprints, except for USB device, though they are not voltage level compatible.

 SAM C

 The Atmel C family was launched in May 2015.
 Based on Cortex-M0+, pin and code compatible with the SAM D and SAM L series, with wide operating voltage ranges (2.7–5.5 V), CAN bus, and up to 12 DMA controller channels.

 SAM D

 The SAM D (ATSAMD) family from Microchip consists of four different sub series (SAM D10, SAM D11, SAM D20, SAM D21).
 The devices are all based on the ARM Cortex-M0+ processor and offer different pin, memory, and feature combinations.
 The devices are pin- and code-compatible and share peripherals like the Event System and the SERCOM module for reconfigurable multiplexed serial communication ports.
-The Arduino Zero board uses an ATSAMD21G18 chip.
+This microcontroller family is used on various hobbyist development boards, such as Arduino Zero (ATSAMD21G18), Sparkfun SAMD21 Mini Breakout (ATSAMD21G18), and Seeed Studio XIAO SAMD21 (ATSAMD21G18).

 The SAM D5X/E5X and SAM D51 feature the 32-bit Cortex-M4F.